Sport-Leagues struggle to contain outbreaks as holiday season nears | Sports-Games

 Sport-Leagues struggle to contain outbreaks as holiday season nears

-There is no indication yet that any holiday action will be postponed but with the coronavirus spreading through locker rooms, fans may not see all their favourite players.
+"We have obtained assurances that beginning with our games in January, we will return to a partial capacity scenario and be able to host fans once more," the Canadiens said in a statement, encouraging fans to get vaccinated and receive booster shots.
 The NFL, which had around 100 players test positive this week, updated its COVID-19 protocols nL1N2T134I on Thursday, requiring masks regardless of vaccination status, eliminating in-person meals and barring outside visitors while teams are traveling.

 North America's major sports leagues were struggling to contain an explosion of COVID-19 outbreaks on Thursday as fans were bracing for a holiday season of disruption.
 For three days the National Football League, National Hockey League and National Basketball Association have faced a surge in positive tests, forcing players into league-mandated COVID-19 protocols and the postponement of games.